-During January-February 2016, the Secretariat organized about 40 individual meetings and group meetings with experts, representatives of legal offices, businesses, chambers of commerce, heads of administrative courts and public institutions, and the results of the meetings have been analysed in this Paper.
-All findings and recommendations have been preliminarily consolidated with all abovementioned stakeholders so to deliver, for as much as it is possible, all perspectives of those stakeholders.
-This Paper also includes some of comments, findings, and recommendations submitted in written to the Secretariat of the Investment Council by the American Chamber of Commerce and the Albanian Commercial Union Association, regarding administrative appeal issues.
+During January-February 2016, the Secretariat organised about 40 individual meetings and group meetings with experts, representatives of legal offices, businesses, chambers of commerce, heads of administrative courts and public institutions, and the results of the meetings have been analysed in this paper.
+All findings and recommendations have been preliminarily consolidated with all above-mentioned stakeholders to deliver, for as much as possible, all perspectives of those stakeholders.
+This paper also includes some comments, findings, and recommendations submitted in writing to the Secretariat of the Investment Council by the American Chamber of Commerce and the Albanian Commercial Union Association regarding administrative appeal issues.